JosueRM2001/webhook1/README.md

 ```

 **Step #3**
-**Run the Docker container:**
+**Run the url in postman:**

-Then run the following command, which generates the container and port.
+Then run the following command, in postman.

 ```bash
 https://localhost:7251/webhook